 Set in the rural village of Katongo, near Mongu, The Kids Alive Academy provides an education, food and hope to nearly 525 of the region’s most vulnerable and impoverished children.
-Many have ether been orphaned or abandoned due to the terrible AIDS epidemic.
+Many have lost at least one parent (typically to the terrible AIDS epidemic), some have been abandoned, some abused.
+All live in abject poverty.
 Indeed, the more vulnerable they are, the more chance they have of being admitted.

 Our aim is for students to leave the Academy with good character, core knowledge, and spiritual maturity, equipped to become leaders in their families and communities.
 Our curriculum goes up to Year 7 and covers maths, science, language, social studies, technology, art, and Bible studies.
 Physical education and home economics help develop well-rounded, healthy students.